 The first step to network monitoring is documenting baselines and mapping out your network into a diagram of some sort.
-If you already have a diagram then this needs to be kept up to date and easily accessible on a wall in clear vision of the team.
-From this diagram you can easily identify the core components that make up your network that will need monitoring.
+If you already have a diagram then this needs to be kept up to date and easily accessible on a wall in a clear vision of the team.
+From this diagram, you can easily identify the core components that make up your network that will need monitoring.
 Once you know what you are going to monitor then the next step is to document baselines.
-The term baseline refers to whats normal for that particular system.
+The term baseline refers to what’s normal for that particular system.
 So a baseline can include what the normal average CPU utilisation of a server is usually performing or the average bandwidth being used during a typical day on a WAN link.

 Configuration management can apply to all three core systems within your infrastructure.
-Not only are you responsible for monitoring your systems health but you are also monitoring any changes being made on your systems.
-If someone makes a change to a piece of networking equipment after hours then it a good practice to capture these and alert the team to ensure they are aware of these changes.
+Not only are you responsible for monitoring your system’s health but you are also monitoring any changes being made to your systems.
+If someone makes a change to a piece of networking equipment after hours then it is a good practice to capture these and alert the team to ensure they are aware of these changes.
 If you have a change management system then this is highly encouraged to ensure that these types of changes are captured and monitored.
 Change management systems would require all users who make a change to complete a form and when approved all staff in your team will be notified of the change.
 These alerts are very valuable to the team to make sure your team is aware of the changes.

-Last of all you should monitor your Backups and the program that is running your back ups.
+Last, of all, you should monitor your Backups and the program that is running your backups.
 You should be alerted for both successful backups and failed backups and also on the storage you are backing up to make sure that is not filling up.

 Once you have all of your network and server monitoring sensors set up then it is important to decide who is going to get notified of these alerts and even more importantly who will action certain alerts for particular systems.
-Its great to have these alerts being sent out but if they are not being action-ed then they are really deemed pointless.
-Network and server monitoring is a not only important to give the team control over the workings and health of the systems but also allows the team to be more proactive resulting in ensuring the systems are consistently running at peak performance and increasing employee productivity.
+It’s great to have these alerts being sent out but if they are not being action-ed then they are really deemed pointless.
+Network and server monitoring is not only important to give the team control over the workings and health of the systems but also allows the team to be more proactive resulting in ensuring the systems are consistently running at peak performance and increasing employee productivity.